janbodnar/Python-Datovy-Analytik-Skolenie/pandas/groups.md

 # Groups

 We use the `groupby` function to perform grouping.
+The returned group
+object is a Python dictionary.

 ## Counting groups